prernaadvani/whatsprernacooking/_posts/2025-05-07-sweet-potato-lentils.md

 * Toss the cooked sweet potatoes into the pot and stir to combine.
 Add more salt/pepper if needed.

-* Garnish with feta or more parley.
+* Garnish with feta or more parsley.
 Enjoy!